Photographs that leak

 Colleagues often describe a particular combination in his work: an ability to frame a story with clarity while still finding the extra you didn’t know to ask for—the strange or tender note that shifts the whole piece.
 They also point to how close people let him come, and how the photographs can feel less like observation than shared space: the viewer beside the subject, not above them.

-Yrjönen studied photojournalism at Tampere University and has worked extensively in Ukraine and in complex contexts including Somalia, Syria and South Sudan.
-His work has been published by The New York Times, BBC, Le Temps, Bloomberg, Haaretz, Frankfurter Allgemeine Zeitung, Condé Nast Traveller, Helsingin Sanomat and Suomen Kuvalehti, among others.
+Yrjönen studied photojournalism at Tampere University and has worked extensively in Ukraine and in complex contexts including Somalia, Syria, Myanmar and South Sudan.
+His work has been published by The New York Times, National Geographic, BBC, Le Temps, Bloomberg, Haaretz, Frankfurter Allgemeine Zeitung, Condé Nast Traveller, Helsingin Sanomat and Suomen Kuvalehti, among others.

 His photography has been exhibited in Finland and internationally, and recognised with multiple awards.
 He is currently developing a book project on polycrisis—tracing how the war in Ukraine reshapes lives far beyond Europe.